 Honors Program in Psychological Science

 The Honors Program offers students the opportunity to gain intensive experience conducting scientific research with a faculty mentor.
 Not only is participation challenging and intellectually engaging, it offers training that is of considerable value in preparation for graduate school and/or a broad variety of career trajectories.
-Students typically apply to participate in this program at the end of their Sophomore year.
+Students typically apply to participate in this program at the end of their Sophomore year (although late applications are sometimes considered under extenuating circumstances).
 In addition to working extensively in a research laboratory throughout their Junior and Senior years, students also participate in the Honors Seminar for at least 3 semesters.
-The program culminates in the completion of a written Honors Thesis, a poster presentation of the research conducted as part of Psychology Day, as well as an oral presentation and defense of the project.
-Students who successfully complete the Honors Program and maintain an overall GPA of at least 3.3 will graduate with the special designation of either "Honors" or "High Honors" in their related major.
+The program culminates in the completion of a written Honors Thesis, an oral defense thereof, and a poster presentation of the project as part of Psychology Day.
+Students who successfully complete the Honors Program and maintain an overall GPA of at least 3.3 will graduate with the special designation of either “Honors” or “High Honors” in their related major.

 Eligibility & Application Procedures

-The faculty mentor is the person who is primarily responsible for supervising the student's progress through the Honors Program.
+The faculty mentor is the person who is primarily responsible for supervising the student’s progress through the Honors Program.
 This entails 1) helping students prepare their applications 2) exposing students to the full range of activities and skills associated with conducting research and 3) guiding students in appropriately applying these skills to the successful execution of their own honors project from idea generation, to data collection and analysis, through completion of the written thesis.
 For training and didactic purposes, mentors will typically ask students to perform a variety of research-related tasks, some of which might not have direct bearing on their specific honors project.
-These activities can range from the mundane (e.g., photocopying, scheduling subjects, data entry), to the more interesting and exotic (e.g., data collection, data analysis, or the performance of highly technical laboratory procedures).
+These activities can range from the mundane (e.g., photocopying, scheduling subjects, data entry), to the more intellectually engaging and challenging (e.g., data collection, data analysis, or the performance of highly technical laboratory procedures).
 Mentors should strive to make students’ research experiences as educational as possible, and to ensure that students contributions to general lab activities do not interfere with their ability to complete their honors project in the required time frame.
-Although graduate students, post-doctoral fellows and lab staff may assist in the training process on a day-to-day basis, the faculty mentor cannot transfer their core mentoring responsibility to someone else who is otherwise ineligible to serve in this role.
-Thus, the faculty mentor must directly monitor the student's progress, and is expected to meet with them on a regular basis (individually and/or in group research meetings) to discuss issues related to the project as they arise.
+Although graduate students, post-doctoral fellows and lab staff may assist in the training process on a day-to-day basis, the faculty mentor cannot transfer their core mentoring responsibility to someone else.
+Thus, the faculty mentor must directly monitor the student’s progress, and is expected to meet with them on a regular basis (individually and/or in group research meetings) to discuss issues related to the project as they arise.

 Students can work with a faculty mentor from either Psychology Department (i.e., Peabody or A&S), a list of whom can be found here.
 Under some circumstances, faculty conducting psychological research in other departments may also be considered as mentors.
 These special arrangements, however, must be approved by a Director of the Honors Program before the student submits their application.
 Read this to learn more about finding a mentor.